agl-alexglopez/heap-allocator-workshop/README.md

 That completes our overview of Red Black Trees.
 There are many interesting optimizations both in terms of lines of code and speed of the tree I decided to pursue.
 There are also interesting challenges to solve for a Red Black Tree in the context of a heap allocator.
 Please explore the implementation write ups and code in this repository.

+## Next Steps

+This allocator is contained within a *segment* that helps create artificial boundaries for the heap with addresses that will remain the same upon successive runs.
+This makes testing and verifying correctness easier, especially when we run the **[`test_harness.c`](/src/test_harness.c)** program.
+To expand this projce further, I could explore implementing this as if it were a heap allocator library, providing the full suite of heap operations.
+This would require more thought towards memory safety and verification of input from the user, but could be an interesting exercise in bringing these ideas into a "real" context.
+It would then be easier to compare this custom allocator to standard allocator offerings.

 ([`Navigation`](#navigation))